stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

 The CI/CD pipeline will automatically deploy to AWS, but the permissions and Lambda must be initially created.
 See [Future Article Here]

-# Scala verus Python with AWS Lambda Functions
+# Scala versus Python with AWS Lambda Functions

 There are many things to consider when chosing a programming language, see the full article at [JVM versus Python for AWS Lambda Functions]({% post_url 2022-08-13-jvm-versus-python-aws-lambda-functions %}).